 Bonnie’s final trip to visit Arlene deSousa in Florida

 It was very apparent for many, many months that Bonnie missed Arlene very much.
 But ultimately, Bonnie became part of the Oropallo family.
-We refer to her as Bonnie Oropallo now.
+We referred to her as Bonnie Oropallo by that time.
 And Charles and Susan could not imagine Bonnie not being there with them.

 Peterborough, NH versus Tampa, FL Weather

 Here are a couple weather widgets showing the current weather in Peterborough, New Hampshire and the current weather in Tampa, Florida.

 Something Very New for Bonnie – Snow

 As far as Susan and Charles Oropallo knew, Bonnie had never been in the snow before.
 The winter season of 2016-2017 in Peterborough, New Hampshire was probably her very first as far as was known.

 Very much to Susan and Charles Oropallo’s surprise, it appears Bonnie really loved the snow.
 Go figure!

 But then again, she didn’t have to clean it, plow it, snow-blow it, or otherwise have to deal with it in any fashion other than playing in it and walking through it.
 Her favorite past time in the snow was climbing up snowbanks.

 Freezing Cold NH Winter Weather